webxlr8/Alan-AI-Wordpress-Addon/readme.txt

 === Alan AI Chatbot ===
-Contributors: (fill in with your wordpress.org user ID(s)) Donate link: http://example.com/ (replace with your donation link if applicable)
+Contributors: webxlr8
 Tags: ai, chatbot, alan
 Requires at least: 5.0
-Tested up to: 6.5.2
+Tested up to: 6.6
-Stable tag: 1.0.1
+Stable tag: 1.0.2
+License: GPL-3.0-or-later
-License: GPL-3.0 (GNU General Public License v3.0) License URI: https://www.gnu.org/licenses/gpl-3.0.html Requires PHP: 7.2
+License URI: https://www.gnu.org/licenses/gpl-3.0.html
+Requires PHP: 7.2

-Short Description: A WordPress plugin to integrate the Alan AI conversational AI platform into your website, enabling an interactive voice experience for your users.
+Short Description: Integrate the Alan AI conversational AI platform into your website for an interactive voice experience.

 == Description ==

-The Alan AI Chatbot plugin seamlessly integrates the Alan AI conversational AI platform into your WordPress website, enabling an interactive voice experience for your users.
+The Chatbot Addon for Alan AI plugin seamlessly integrates the Alan AI conversational AI platform into your WordPress website, enabling an interactive voice experience for your users.
 Alan AI is a versatile Actionable AI Platform designed for swift integration of AI assistants into any application or website.
 Optimized for enterprise deployments, it equips businesses with a comprehensive toolkit to enhance user experience and streamline operations.
 From building and testing AI assistants to analyzing conversational data and planning future updates, Alan AI's cloud infrastructure provides immediate access to advanced AI tools and services, ensuring flexibility, security, and high performance.

 == Installation ==